Djúpivogur Village in East-Iceland and the Eggs at Gleðivík Bay

 There is more to see in Djúpivogur though, but I just wanted to point the eggs out to you as they are hidden away when you enter the village.
-I would not want you to visit Djúpivogur without seeing these huge eggs of Merry bay :)
+I would not want you to visit Djúpivogur without seeing these huge eggs of Merry bay.

-The inhabitants of Djúpivogur are ca 454 and fishing, fish processing and tourism are the main industries in this little village.
+The inhabitants of Djúpivogur are only 454 and fishing, fish processing and tourism are the main industries in this little village.
 The Cultural Centre of Djúpivogur, located in the beautiful red-painted timber house called Langabúð, hosts a section devoted to the noted sculptor and woodcarver Ríkarður Jónsson (1888-1971).

 Langabúð is the oldest house in Djúpivogur, built in 1790 - it is fitting that Ríkarður's memory and work are honoured in the house in which he was born.